ukhsa-collaboration/pygom/docs/md/installation.md

 # Installation

-Installation instructions may be found on the [GitHub project README](https://github.com/ukhsa-collaboration/pygom/tree/feature/prep-doc) (currently on the `feature/prep-doc` branch), but we include them here also.
+Installation instructions may be found on the [GitHub project README](https://github.com/ukhsa-collaboration/pygom/), but we include them here also.

 ## From source